pietrobraione/tardis/README.md

 ## Building TARDIS

 TARDIS is composed by several projects, some of which are imported as git submodules, and is built with Gradle version 6.7.1, that is included in the repository.
 First, ensure that all the dependencies are present, including Z3 (see section "Dependencies").
 Then, clone the TARDIS git repository and init/update its submodules.
 If you work from the command line, this means running first `git clone`, and then `git submodule init && git submodule update`.
-Then perform the fix to the test suite of the JBSE subproject, fix that is described in the "Building JBSE" section of the README.md file of the JBSE project.
-Once done all this, run the build Gradle task by invoking `gradlew build`.
+Then, follow the instructions described in the  explained in the section "Patching the tests" section of the README.md file of the JBSE subproject.
+Finally, run the build Gradle task, e.g. by invoking `gradlew build` from the command line.

 ## Dependencies